 A: Applications for the Fall Semester and Summer 2015 are due by: February 2, 2015.
 Applications for the Spring 2016 Semester are due by: March 2, 2015.

 A: A selection committee, made up of associate deans, administrators, and faculty members reviews all applications.
 Students are typically notified of acceptance or denial within two weeks after the application deadline.

 Q: How does the selection committee make acceptance decisions?

 A: The selection committee takes into account your grades, academic standing, and level of involvement on campus.
 Faculty references are also a key component in the decision making process.
 Your study abroad statement will also be read by the selection committee including the Dean of Students and the Office of Residence Life.
 Please take your time and thoughtfully respond to the questions in the application.
-An interview is required for programs in London and Spain.
-If your program does not require an interview and you have specific personal concerns, please stop by the International Partnerships and Study Abroad Office to discuss these with an advisor.
+An interview is required for programs in Spain.
+If your program does not require an interview and you have specific personal concerns, please stop by the Study Abroad Office to discuss these with an advisor.